Amsterdam/meldingen-frontend/docs/README.md

 Meldingen is an application with three separate front-ends:

-- Public: where the general public can create notifications.
+- Public: where the general public can create nuisance reports.
-- Backoffice: where professionals can handle these notifications.
+- Backoffice: where professionals can handle these reports.
 - Admin: where admins can manage the Public and Backoffice apps.

 ```mermaid